Every Thing You Need to Know About Upper Dolpo Trek

 • Documentaries: "Himalaya" by Eric Valli, which beautifully captures the landscape and culture of Upper Dolpo.

-Can I trek solo in Upper Dolpo?
+Can I find internet or phone connectivity in Upper Dolpo?

 Upper Mustang Trek